Agile Resource Planning: The Definitive Guide

 3. Accommodate different ways of working

-Agile teams often work on non-agile projects and other day to day activities.
+Agile teams often work on non-agile projects and other day-to-day activities.
 Agile resource planning tools accommodate different ways of working and scheduling so you can fully account for all of people’s time and availability.

-4. High level view of availability and capacity
+4. High-level view of availability and capacity

-Chances are your team’s availability changes week to week.
+Chances are your team’s availability changes from week to week.
 Keeping current with who is available and when is crucial to your resource planning strategy and keeping your projects on track.

 Agile resource planning tools let you set up working patterns for different teams and resources meaning you don’t have to track things manually.